This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - First, beat the cream cheese and butter with a mixer for 3-4 minutes until fluffy.
 Add powdered sugar, heavy cream, peppermint extract, and salt, beating until well combined.

-- Transfer the filling into a pastry bag and pipe a dollop on the bottom of half of the macaron shells, topping it with another to create a sandwich.
+- Transfer the macaron filling into a pastry bag and pipe a dollop on the bottom of half of the macaron shells, topping it with another to create a sandwich.
 Repeat with remaining macarons.

 - Allow 24 hours before serving for best flavor.
 Store remaining macarons in an airtight container in the fridge for up to 5 days, or freeze for up to 5 months.